RajaShylesh112/stack-compass-ai/APPWRITE_SETUP.md

 2. **Create a New Project**
    - Click "Create Project"
-   - Enter project name: "StackBuilder"
+   - Enter project name: "StackCompare"
    - Note your Project ID

 3. **Create Database and Collections**
    - Go to "Databases" in the sidebar
    - Click "Create Database"
-   - Name it: "stackbuilder"
+   - Name it: "stackcompare"
    - Note your Database ID

 4. **Create Collections**